arstream/Network-Programming-with-Go/dataserialisation/json.md

 }
 ```

-and the corrsponding server is
+and the corresponding server is

 ```go
 /* JSON EchoServer